snax4a/shy/README.md

 3. Copy /server/config/local.env.sample.js to local.env.js then provide your own credentials.
 At the moment, only the SMTP parameters need to be set.

-4. Run `gulp serve` to start the development server.
-It should automatically open the client in your browser when ready.
+4. Start PostgreSQL on your local computer (`brew services start postgresql`)

+4. Open pgAdmin and connect to localhost.

+5. Create a database called `shy` the adjust the SEQUELIZE_URI in local.env.js to connect to this database.

-## Build & development
+## Running tests, creating builds & deploying to Heroku

-Run `gulp build` for building and `gulp serve` for preview.

-## Testing

-Running `npm test` will run the unit, integration and client tests.
+1. Run `npm test` to execute unit, integration and client tests.
 Ignore the Error: EACCES: permission denied, mkdir '/client' - Karma seems to be trying to create a directory off of root.

+1. Run `gulp build` to create a build in the /dist directory.
+If you get errors, try (`npm install semver jpegtran-bin optipng-bin`).
+These should have been installed during the initial (`npm install`) but sometimes installing these separately helps.

+2. Run `gulp serve` to start the server locally.
+Make sure PostgreSQL is running.

+3. Run `gulp buildcontrol:heroku` if you are deploying to Heroku and have the Heroku CLI installed.